Experience Community CIC, Huddersfield

 - Booking is essential.

-- Rambles take place all year and in most weathers.
+- Activities are available all year round and in most weathers.

-- Detailed information on each destination is available on the Experience Community Website and includes practical advise, maps and films of what each ramble is like.
+- Detailed information is available on the Experience Community CIC website about various different sites visited and includes practical advice, maps and films of what each place is like.

 Detailed information on facilities, like parking and refreshments, is available on the Experience Community Website under each destination.